koudelka/visualixir/README.md

 #### Message Tracing
 Option-dragging (alt-dragging), will open a new "conversation", you can drop a set of pids into the upper left box to start tracing, you should see messages they send/receive in the adjoining box.
 Its outline will change to red to remind you that you're tracing it.
 You can click the `Stop Msg Tracing` button to halt all message tracing.

-#### Event Log
-The log at the bottom keeps a brief history of a limited set of events on the node: spawns, exits, links, messages, etc..

-#### Live Message Sequence Charts
 The live message sequence charts have a configurable fade time, but there's no GUI for it yet, see [web/static/js/message_sequence.js](https://github.com/koudelka/visualixir/blob/master/web/static/js/message_sequence.js)

 The charting library is [here](https://github.com/koudelka/d3-message-sequence), and it'd love some pull requests. <3